TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Grants and Awards
 ======
+* Fulbright U.S. Scholar Award (Centre of East European Studies, University of Warsaw), fall 2025-spring 2026
+* Research One grant, University of South Florida, to promote research-related activities and events, Fall 2025
 * Certificate of High-Impact Practices (HIPs) Excellence in mentoring and supporting undergraduate students, spring 2024
 * Research One grant, University of South Florida, to promote research-related activities and events, Fall 2023
 * 2021-2022 Outstanding Undergraduate Teaching Award